backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 10. Your value for half-life should be between 200 and 800 seconds.
 If it is not, consider possible sources of error and check your data.

-Your lab notebook questions ask you to make several calculations.
+Your lab notebook ([Download the Word document](./Thermoregulation_notebook.docx)) asks you to make several calculations.
 In addition to the formula above, the following will be helpful; some algebra skills will also be helpful.

 Your calculations in the Excel sheet calculated the temperature half life based on the **data**, but note that to do those calculations you didn't have to use conductivity, heat capacity, surface area, or anything else.